Bill0412/mit-board/README.md

 A checkin missing either one of the above is not a valid checkin.

+All the checkins MUST BE in English, anyone who violates it should offer a `smaller red pocket`.

 ### Checkin Twice a day

 The creation of the new folder will be checked every day.
 A Group member of the group MUST checkin AT LEAST each other day.